algolia/instantsearch-core-swift/README.md

 ### Why is Carthage not supported?

-The Algolia Search Helper module has an external dependency (on the Algolia Search API Client).
+InstantSearch Core has an external dependency (on the Algolia Search API Client).
 A package manager is therefore required to draw that dependency.
 Cocoapods works by adding special build phases to the Xcode project (in addition to creating a Pods project and an Xcode workspace referencing both).
 Because of this, it is technically impossible to support both Cocoapods and Carthage on the same project when it has external dependencies.
 Because Cocoapods has a wider audience than Carthage, we chose the former.